cdeust/Normandie/README.md

 # Normandie
-A quick project to promote Normandy
+A quick project to promote Normandy made in Swift 2.2